 Expose yourself to great writing.
 Absorb the writing of great bloggers.
 Write often.
 Then write even more.
 Make "working out" on the keyboard part of your creative process every day.

 Take care of both mind and body.
 Get enough sleep.
 Eat nutritious raw food.
 Engage in physical exercise as well.
 Make the time to be quiet, to rebuild your creative energy and charge the batteries.

 Develop routines and rituals that serve you.
 The human mind responds on queue to rituals.
 One of my clients brews the perfect cup of Earl Grey tea in a Brown Betty teapot, then retires to his den to craft his blog post before bed.
 After that, inspiration comes naturally.
-Another client claims to do his best writing after a righteous romp with the misses, followed by a Cohiba cigar, while sitting in bed with his iPad mini.
+Another client claims to do his best writing after a spirited romp with the misses, followed by a Cohiba cigar, while sitting in bed with his iPad tablet.
 Some people will get up at 6:00am to have a post ready to go online for 8:30.
 They pull their source material the night before.
-When they wake up, they pull an espresso and their mind knows it's time to write… right on queue.
-Others, like Winston Churchill and Oscar Wilde, have done their best work after a whisky, or two, or three.
+When they wake up, they pull an espresso or Bulletproof coffee and their mind knows it's time to write… right on queue.
+Others, like Winston Churchill, Oscar Wilde and Hal Riney have done their best work after a whisky, or two, or three.
 There's a reason one of the finest Irish pot still whiskeys is named Writers Tears.

 Henri Matisse is credited with saying that creativity takes courage.
 Admitting that we require tools, systems, habits and rituals to ignite our creativity may also require a measure of courage.

 I would enjoy hearing about the tools you have found work best, the balance between physical and digital solutions you've arrived at and the routines and rituals that keep you on track.
 Look forward to reading your comments...